S.O.S. Juniper Forest Chania

 First of all: PICK UP YOUR GARBAGE!!!
 If you don't do it, probably no one else will.

-Do not light fires.
+Do not light fires for any reason!

 Do not cut tree branches or the sensitive sand flowers.